 The department’s housing entities include the:

-- Community Schemes Ombud Service, which provides a dispute-resolution service for community schemes; monitor and control the quality of all governance documentation relating to sectional title schemes; and take custody of, preserve and provide public access to scheme governance documentation.
+- Community Schemes Ombud Service which provides a dispute-resolution service for community schemes; monitors and controls the quality of all governance documentation relating to sectional title schemes; and takes custody of, preserves and provides public access to scheme governance documentation.

-- Housing Development Agency, which identifes, acquires, holds, develops and releases state-owned and privately owned land for residential and community purposes; and project manages housing developments for the creation of sustainable human settlements.
+- Housing Development Agency, which identifies, acquires, holds, develops and releases state-owned and privately owned land for residential and community purposes; and project manages housing developments for the creation of sustainable human settlements.

-- National Housing Finance Corporation, which broadens and deepens access to affordable housing finance for low to middle-income households by facilitating private sector lending for housing purposes.
+- National Housing Finance Corporation (NHFC which broadens and deepens access to affordable housing finance for low- to middle-income households by facilitating private-sector lending for housing purposes.

-- National Urban Reconstruction and Housing Agency, which provides bridging fnance to contractors building low to moderate income housing, infrastructure and community facilities.
+- National Urban Reconstruction and Housing Agency, which provides bridging finance to contractors building low to moderate income housing, infrastructure and community facilities.

-- Rural Housing Loan Fund, which facilitates access to housing credit to low income rural households by providing wholesale fnance through a network of retail inter-mediaries and community-based organisations.
+- Rural Housing Loan Fund, which facilitates access to housing credit to low income rural households by providing wholesale finance through a network of retail intermediaries and community-based organisations.

-- Social Housing Regulatory Authority, which regulates the social housing sector, and ensures a sustainable and regulated fow of investment into the social housing sector in order to support the restructuring of urban spaces by providing capital grant to accredited social housing institutions.
+- Social Housing Regulatory Authority SHRA, which regulates the social housing sector, and ensures a sustainable and regulated flow of investment into the social housing sector in order to support the restructuring of urban spaces by providing capital grant to accredited social housing institutions.